 I wrote a little about vampires not that long ago in a post about urban fantasy.
 At this time of year lots more people start thinking about these beings.
 Whether its Twilight, Vampire Diaries, Vampire Academy or any of the many more books, TV shows and films out there on this subject, there certainly is a fascination for the subject.
-I think it only right I make a respectful acknowledgement of these intriguing creatures too.
+I think it only right I make a respectful acknowledgment of these intriguing creatures too.

 Let’s pause and reflect for a moment on this immortal.
 He beckons you, easily summoning you to him and you feel as though you would be content to remain with him here if only due to his handsome appearance and the intelligence in his gaze.
 Yet, it is his contradictory nature that makes you linger in the shadows.